Oral Hygiene Practices among Adult Orthodontic Patients

 Conclusion

-Maintaining great oral hygiene as an adult in orthodontic treatment doesn’t have to feel overwhelming.
+Maintaining great oral hygiene as an adult in orthodontic treatment doesnt have to feel overwhelming.
 With the right tools, consistent habits, and support from professionals, it becomes part of your routine just like making coffee or brushing your hair.
 And the benefits are long-lasting.
 At EDB, we believe in helping every patient feel confident not just at the end of treatment but all the way through.
-Whether you need advice, reassurance, or a cleaning boost from a hygienist in Bicester, we’re here every step of the way.
+Whether you need advice, reassurance, or a cleaning boost from a hygienist in Bicester, were here every step of the way.